jl-yang/soapbox_middleware/README.md

 First disable prerendering in chrome/safari.
 Second, close the whole browser and restart it again.

+11. Virtual web apps cannot receive video, but meanwhile hotspot web apps can.
+*Such weird problem can be fixed simply by closing your firewall temporarily.
+Also, having same network is mandotary without justified reasons.
+E.g.: you need to use PanOulu for both speakers and receivers*

 #To do
 1. Enabel SSL and https, for both xampp and rabbitmq ssl options.
 Thus camera permission can be granted to the website permanently.
 2. Add comments